 A Variation on My Grandmother's Maple Baked Beans and Ham

-2 cups of dried white beans, I use kidney beans, my grandma and mother used navy beans
+2 cups of dried white beans, I use kidney beans, my grandma and mother used navy beans1 large onion

 1 shallot,